dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab0/README.md

 We will now setup Dynatrace, Azure, and the workshop environment.
 You need all of these in place before you are presented with the lab excercises.

 ### What you'll learn in this section
-Duration: 2
+Duration: 1

-🔷 Setup your temporary Azure subscription from the Azure Pass promo code you received from workshop staff.
+🔷 Setup your Azure Native Dynatrace Service environment via Marketplace.

 🔷 Automatically provision workshop environment and sample application